Jesuits: Foundation

 Ignatius laid out his original vision for the new order in the "Formula of the Institute of the Society of Jesus", which is "the fundamental charter of the order, of which all subsequent official documents were elaborations and to which they had to conform".
 He ensured that his formula was contained in two papal bulls signed by Pope Paul III in 1540 and by Pope Julius III in 1550.
 The formula expressed the nature, spirituality, community life, and apostolate of the new religious order.
 Its famous opening statement echoed Ignatius' military background:

 In fulfilling the mission of the "Formula of the Institute of the Society", the first Jesuits concentrated on a few key activities.
 First, they founded schools throughout Europe.
 Jesuit teachers were trained in both classical studies and theology, and their schools reflected this.
+These schools taught with a balance of Aristotelian methods with mathematics.

 Second, they sent out missionaries across the globe to evangelize those peoples who had not yet heard the Gospel, founding missions in widely diverse regions such as modern-day Paraguay, Japan, Ontario, and Ethiopia.
 One of the original seven arrived in India already in 1541.
 Finally, though not initially formed for the purpose, they aimed to stop Protestantism from spreading and to preserve communion with Rome and the pope.
 The zeal of the Jesuits overcame the movement toward Protestantism in the Polish–Lithuanian Commonwealth and southern Germany.

 Ignatius wrote the Jesuit Constitutions, adopted in 1553, which created a centralised organization and stressed acceptance of any mission to which the pope might call them.
 His main principle became the unofficial Jesuit motto: Ad Maiorem Dei Gloriam ("For the greater glory of God").
 This phrase is designed to reflect the idea that any work that is not evil can be meritorious for the spiritual life if it is performed with this intention, even things normally considered of little importance.

-The Society of Jesus is classified among institutes as a mendicant order of clerks regular, that is, a body of priests organized for apostolic work, following a religious rule, and relying on alms, or donations, for support.
+The Society of Jesus is classified among institutes as an order of clerks regular, that is, a body of priests organized for apostolic work, and following a religious rule.

 The term Jesuit (of 15th-century origin, meaning "one who used too frequently or appropriated the name of Jesus") was first applied to the society in reproach (1544–1552).
 The term was never used by Ignatius of Loyola, but over time, members and friends of the society adopted the name with a positive meaning.

+While the order is limited to men, Joanna of Austria, Princess of Portugal, favored the order and she is reputed to have been admitted surreptitiously under a male pseudonym.